fangit01/aws-lambda/README.md

 # aws-lambda
-lambda function to connect to dynamoDB
+lambda functions to connect to dynamoDB

 ## blog-create-a-post.js